breedx-splk/anatomy_of_java_instrumentation/README.md

 In this talk, we will perform a detailed dissection of the OpenTelemetry Java agent instrumentation framework.
 We will explore the connective tissue that binds the agent to an application’s behavior and learn how observable telemetry is created automatically.
-With this new understanding as our scalpel, we will slice in to construct new instrumentation for an example library.
+With this new understanding as our scalpel, we will slice into an example library to create brand new instrumentation.

 ## Approach